Blog | Protenus

 But, the benefits of recording and reviewing application access and system activity through their respective logs extend far beyond damage control in the case of a breach.
 Generating logs and performing continuous monitoring of them is an important step that a healthcare organization can take to establish a posture of proactive patient privacy because it helps to create a “culture of responsibility and accountability.”
 If healthcare organizations are serious about patient privacy, they must be willing to take the appropriate steps to protect their patients’ information.

-For a closer look at the different privacy programs available and to see which one is right for your organization, check out Protenus’ Patient Privacy Primer.
+For a closer look at the different privacy programs available and to see which one is right for your organization, check out Protenus’ Breach Barometer.

 Subscribe by email